Dutch debit cards go digital

 On the one hand, issuing banks risk weakening the primary relation with the cardholder because switching to the bank app during the payment process becomes more and more unnecessary.
 But on the other hand, the relation is strengthened because the debit card becomes the central enabler of more and more transactions.

 Acquirers who have already positioned themselves on omni-channel payments and who have invested in tokenisation seem to be well-prepared for the evolving consumer demands.
 Cardholders who want a better user experience are increasingly choosing to store their card data in a digital Click-to-Pay or BNPL wallet or with a trusted webshop or app.
-A good example is the announces global partnership of Mercedes Benz and Visa, in which drivers can scan their fingerprint to buy a cup of coffee or pay for gas right from the vehicle’s infotainment screen.
+A good example is the announces global partnership of Mercedes Benz and Visa, in which drivers can scan their fingerprint to buy a cup of coffee or pay for gas or electricity right from the vehicle’s infotainment screen.
 The vehicle itself will become a biometrically enabled payments device, using Visa’s secure Delegated Authentication technology.
 It eliminates having to use a cell phone or password to authenticate payments for goods and services.

 To optimise conversion rates, merchants expect these kinds of solutions from their payment service providers.